WCW: Monday Nitro (11.09.98)

 DON’T FORGET ABOUT NITRO XTRA TOMORROW NIGHT AT 8PM.
 Because what this show needs is to be LONGER.

 LIVE on PPV from the Palace of Auburn Hills in Auburn Hills, Michigan on November 22!

 MAIN EVENT: 60-Man, 3-Ring Battle Royal – Winner faces the WCW world champion at Starrcade on December 27

 WCW World Tag Team Championship: Rick Steiner (c) & Judy Bagwell vs. Scott Steiner & Buff Bagwell

-Posted on January 16, 2022, in WCW and tagged Alex Wright, Barry Horowitz, Bill Goldberg, Bret Hart, Buff Bagwell, Chavo Guerrero, Chris Adams, Chris Jericho, Disciple, Eddie Guerrero, Elizabeth, Eric Bischoff, Ernest Miller, Hollywood Hogan, Horace Hogan, Judy Bagwell, Juventud Guerrera, Kaz Hayashi, Kevin Nash, Konnan, Lex Luger, Lodi, LWO, Monday Nitro, nWo, nWo Wolfpac, Ralphus, Rey Mysterio, Rick Steiner, Scott Hall, Scott Norton, Scott Steiner, Sonny Oono, Stevie Ray, The Giant, Ultimate Warrior, Vincent.
+Posted on January 16, 2022, in WCW and tagged Alex Wright, Barry Horowitz, Bill Goldberg, Bret Hart, Buff Bagwell, Chavo Guerrero, Chris Adams, Chris Jericho, Eddie Guerrero, Elizabeth, Eric Bischoff, Ernest Miller, Hollywood Hogan, Horace Hogan, Judy Bagwell, Juventud Guerrera, Kaz Hayashi, Kevin Nash, Konnan, Lex Luger, Lodi, LWO, Monday Nitro, nWo, nWo Wolfpac, Ralphus, Rey Mysterio, Rick Steiner, Scott Hall, Scott Norton, Scott Steiner, Sonny Oono, Stevie Ray, The Disciple, The Giant, Ultimate Warrior, Vincent.
 Bookmark the permalink.
 Leave a comment.